ZDavila3/ZDavila3/README.md

 |     |   |
 | Coming Soon     |  |

-## Want to learn about data using Python?
+## Want to learn how to load / preprocess data for machine learning?
 Check these documnetations out !
 | Skill?          | Documentation                 |
 | ----------------------| ----------------------|
 | Data Loading | |